Skip to main content

 Closed system catheters are the preferred cathing system for many, including people in wheelchairs, children, and those who frequently travel, work, or go to school.

-These pre-lubricated catheters come ready-to-use inside their own sterile collection bags.
+These pre-lubricated catheters come ready to use inside their own sterile collection bags.
 Others may have a hydrophilic coating that is easily activated by sterile water to become lubricated.
 Closed system catheter kits often have everything you need to cath hygienically in an all-in-one package.
 Insertion supplies often include helpful cathing accessories like gloves and antiseptic wipes.

 Another awesome feature of many closed system catheters is the soft, flexible introducer tip.
 The introducer tip works by shielding the tip of the catheter and helping it bypass the bacteria in the outermost section of the urethra.
 This may further help reduce the risk of UTIs.